-It seems that during this period Salamon went through an emotional crisis, apparently because of an unreturned love and it took him much time to get over this chapter in his life.
-Eventually he got married to a girl by the name of Rachel Leah, but the marriage was childless.
-Salamon pays tribute to his father-in-law, rabbi Yehudah Leib Hahn, who played a formative role in his life.
-He describes him as a pious Jew and a man of outstanding moral qualities he was also a man of general culture.
-For years, says Salamon, he had believed that only the study of the Torah was important, and he had feared and resented general culture.
-As a result, he did not know, nor thought it necessary to know, how to write, to express himself in writing, and “was mute like a fish.”
+During this period, Salamon went through an emotional crisis as a result of unrequited love.
+It took him considerable time to get over this chapter in his life.
+Eventually, he married a woman by the name of Rachel Leah, but the marriage was childless.
+Salamon pays tribute to his father-in-law, Rabbi Yehudah Leib Hahn, who played a formative role in his life.
+He describes him as a pious Jew, a man of outstanding moral qualities, and a man of general culture.
+For years, says Salamon, he had believed that only the study of Torah was important, and he had feared and resented general culture.
+As a result, he did not know, nor did he think it necessary to know, how to write or to express himself in writing: Salamon said he was “mute like a fish.”
 His father-in-law proved to him that he was wrong.
 He encouraged Salamon to embark on an intensive intellectual and cultural journey.
-It seems that contrary to many maskilim who discovered Western culture in their yearly youth, Salamon opened up to it only in his late twenties.
+It seems that, contrary to many maskilim who discovered Western culture in their early youth, Salamon became open to it only in his late twenties.

-We understand that acquiring general culture was essential in the second half of the 19th century in this part of Hungary in order to serve as a rabbi.
-A man lacking general education, Salamon explains, is like someone building his house on the sand.
-Thus he began a new chapter in his life, a period of self-education.
-This period, which apparently took years, was accompanied by extreme financial hardship.
-Salamon thanks his modest wife that for years silently endured poverty and deprivation.
-Despite all this he considers the acquisition of general culture as one of the biggest achievements of his life.
-Salmon tells us that among other things, he acquired command of the writing skills in “the language of learning,” probably, German.
-It seems that eventually this difficult period paid off.
-We know from other sources that in 1867 Salamon won the position of the rabbi of the small community of the town of Thurdossin which he held for 45 years until his death.
+In this part of Hungary in the second half of the 19th century, acquiring general culture was essential in order to serve as a rabbi.
+A man lacking general education, Salamon explains, is like someone building his house on sand.
+He began a new chapter in his life, a period of self-education.
+This period, which lasted for years, was accompanied by extreme financial hardship.
+Salamon thanks his modest wife who for years silently endured poverty and deprivation.
+Despite all this, he considers the acquisition of general culture as one of the greatest achievements of his life.
+Salamon tells us that, among other things, he acquired writing skills in “the language of learning,” probably German.
+Eventually, this difficult period paid off.
+We know from other sources that in 1867 Salamon was appointed to the position of rabbi of the small town of Thurdossin, a post he held for 45 years until his death.

 Salamon wrote his autobiographical poem in 1888 at the age of 49 as the summation of his life.
-He could not know that he had another 24 years ahead of him, during which he would develop another aspect of his creative personality.
-In the course of those years he will engage in a religious polemic and produce five polemical essays.
-In the closing stanzas of his autobiography he solemnly begs his readers to believe that all his life he served God and strove to do good, that he never sought honour or wealth.
-He assures them that loved human beings, rejoiced in their achievements and pained their failures.
+He could not have known that he had another 24 years ahead of him, during which he would develop another aspect of his creative personality.
+Over those years, he would engage in religious discourse and produce five polemical essays.
+In the closing stanzas of his autobiography, he solemnly begs his readers to believe that he had served God all his life, had striven to do good, and had never sought honor or wealth.
+He assures them that he loved human beings, rejoiced in their achievements, and felt pained by their failures.
 He did all he could to make their life better and to bring peace to their dwellings.
-But even if he made some mistakes, he continues, he hopes that God will pardon him because we all fight our evil inclination, but there is no winner in this fight.
+But even if he had made some mistakes, he continues, he hoped that God would pardon him because we all fight our evil inclination and there is no winner in this fight.

 Conclusion